The Central Street Victorian neighborhood

 Wetlands surrounding Farley Brook into the 19th Century, superimposed on a current day map.

 In the first two centuries after Ipswich was settled, much of the land between Washington and High Streets was a wetland with Farley’s Brook running through it.
-After the railroad came to Ipswich in 1839, the center of commerce moved from North Main Street to Market Street, and marked the beginning of the Industrial Revolution in which the population of Ipswich swelled as immigrants came to work in the mills.
+After the railroad came to Ipswich in 1839, the center of commerce moved from North Main Street to Market Street, and marked the beginning of the Industrial Revolution.
+The population of Ipswich swelled as immigrants came to work in the mills.
 Worker housing was constructed in Pole Alley and former farmland creating the Mount Pleasant neighborhood, and are recognized in the National Register of Historic Places, along with High St., the East End, the South Green and Meeting House Green.

 The 1910 Ipswich map shows how the neighborhood continued to fill in during the late 19th Century.